digitaltwinconsortium/dtc-glossary/glossary.md

 ## Real-to-virtual synchronization

-> Real-to-virtual synchronization (aka observational synchronization) is [synchronization](#synchronization) that causes a digital model to reflect new observations of the real world.
+> Real-to-virtual synchronization (aka observational synchronization) is [synchronization](#synchronization) that causes a [stored representation](#stored-representation) to reflect new observations of the real world.

 In other words, it is the process of mirroring the real world in the virtual representation, based on observation of the real-world.